 With regards the closure of the mother label, Beggars Banquet, a few years back and also Mantra, Too Pure and Wiiija – as labels who actively sign new music, were these hard decisions to make?

 “Yes, especially of course for Beggars Banquet, since that was where we started.
 But we needed tidying up and focusing, and we had to call some spades spades.
-It shocked people, but BB needed a rest, and 4AD was ready to step forward again.”
+Because Beggars Banquet shared a name with Beggars Group, people assumed it was the primary label, which was not the case.
+Mothballing it shocked people, but BB needed a rest, and 4AD was ready to step forward again.”

-You publically relaunched 4AD as a label a few years back.
+You publicly relaunched 4AD as a label a few years back.
 How do you think they are performing in light of this?

 “Very much as hoped.
 When Ivo left, we had a hard choice to make, we could have turned 4AD into a museum piece, but instead we decided to continue it in Ivo’s image until it was time to become more ambitious.
 I think the phase 4AD is now in is every bit as exciting as the Cocteaus’ phase, or the Pixies’ phase.”